littlemex/zenn/books/security-of-the-mcp-english/chapter10.md

 Based on the information about IDs and streams so far, **here are examples of ID and stream relationships in stateful and stateless modes.**

+> Event IDs are assigned per stream and function as cursors within that stream.
+Event IDs must be globally unique across all streams within a session.

 ```bash:ID management example in stateful mode
 Session ID: "1868a90c-5f3d-4b9a-b3a2-c8e0c92e1c0a"
 ├── GET Stream (Standalone SSE stream)